 Roving Reporter: John Mullarkey’s Top 4 Tips for Card Weaving Handspun Bands

-Card weaving, also known as tablet weaving, is a method for weaving beautifully designed bands using cards (or tablets) with holes punched in them as the shafts and heddles of a loom.
+Card weaving, also known as tablet weaving, is a method for weaving beautifully designed bands using cards (affiliate link) (or tablets) with holes punched in them as the shafts and heddles of a loom.
 John says, “Even though it does not offer as much structural variety as a floor loom, card weaving has more pattern flexibility.”